 \section{Conclusion}

-The discussion of this paper base on a important quantity: the polaronic momentum $q$, which is also the relative momentum during scattering between impurity and majority particles (or holes).
-The polaron forms at the pole of scattering amplitude where $q=ia^{-1}$, where $a$ is the scattering length, and the quantity $qa$ becomes an important characterisic scale in predicting the many-body behaviors.
-Note that we works on the condition that close to the half-filling with cutoff $\Lambda_{q}^{-1}\rightarrow \infty$ to satisfy the requirement of SYK physics.
-In such non-Fermi liquid phase, since the $q$ is small, and the coupling is strong, the polaron is not well-defined unlike in the Fermi liquid phase.
-In the opposite limit with $\Lambda_{q}^{-1}\ll N^{2}$, as we also discuss in this paper, the system exhibits (disordered) Fermi liquid features, e.g., the sharp peaks in spectral function.
-While in the Fermi liquid phase with well-defined Fermi surface, the above characterisic scale should be replaced by $k_{F}a$ where $k_{F}$ is the Fermi wave vector.
+In terms of the relative momentum during scattering between impurity and majority particles (or holes) $q$, the bound state forms at the pole of scattering amplitude where $q=ia^{-1}$, where $a$ is the scattering length, and the quantity $qa$ becomes an important characterisic scale in predicting the many-body behaviors.
+Note that we works on the condition that close to the half-filling with cutoff $\Lambda_{q}^{-1}\rightarrow \infty$ to satisfy the requirement of ensemble behavior.
+In such non-fermi liquid phase, since the $q$ is small, and the coupling is strong, the bound state is not well-defined unlike in the fermi liquid phase.
+In the opposite limit with $\Lambda_{q}^{-1}\ll N^{2}$, as we also discuss in this paper, the system exhibits (disordered) fermi liquid features, e.g., the sharp peaks in spectral function.
+While in the fermi liquid phase with well-defined fermi surface, the above characterisic scale should be replaced by $k_{F}a$ where $k_{F}$ is the fermi wave vector.